-The Agency does not foresee the introduction of the new products would notably affect the current manufacturing waste generated from the facility production of all combusted, filtered cigarettes.
-The Agency anticipates the waste generated due to manufacturing the new products would be handled in the same manner as any other waste generated from any other products manufactured in the same facility.
+The Agency does not foresee the introduction of the new product would notably affect the current manufacturing waste generated from the facility production of all combusted, filtered cigarettes.
+The Agency anticipates the waste generated due to manufacturing the new product would be handled in the same manner as any other waste generated from any other products manufactured in the same facility or from any other combusted, filtered cigarettes manufactured in the facility.

-5.9 Flood plains, Wetlands, and Coastal Zones
+5.9 Floodplains, Wetlands, and Coastal Zones

-There would be no facility expansion due to manufacturing the new products and the applicant did not propose any land disturbance; therefore, there would be no effects on floodplains, wetlands, or coastal zones.
+There would be no facility expansion due to manufacturing the new product and the applicant did not propose any land disturbance; therefore, there would be no effects on floodplains, wetlands, or coastal zones.